Mispadu virus removal guide

 What is Mispadu?

-Mispadu is the name of a banking Trojan, it is known that cyber criminals behind it target people living in Brazil and Mexico.
+Mispadu is the name of a banking Trojan.
+Cyber criminals behind this software target people living in Brazil, Spain and Mexico.
 They seek to steal credentials, credit card and banking data.
-Research shows that this malware is being distributed through spam campaigns and malicious advertisements.
-People who have their computers infected with Mispadu are very likely to experience monetary loss and online privacy issues.
-This banking Trojan should be removed from the system as soon as possible.
+Research shows that this malware is distributed through spam campaigns and malicious advertisements.
+People with computers infected with Mispadu are likely to experience monetary loss and online privacy issues.
+This banking Trojan should be removed from the system immediately.

-This malware can be used to simulate keyboard, mouse actions, take screenshots, record keystrokes and collect information such as operating system version, computer name, list of installed computer security programs and banking apps that are commonly used in Latin America.
-Also, Mispadu can update itself through a file that it downloads and executes via VBS (Visual Basic Script).
-Keystroke logging feature allows it to record keys that are being pressed with a keyboard, which means it can be used to record every entered login, password and other sensitive information.
-Taken screenshots could contain personal details too.
-Furthermore, Mispadu gets installed with browser apps that it uses to steal credentials saved on browsers such as Google Chrome, Mozilla Firefox, Internet Explorer and email clients such as Mozilla Thunderbird, Microsoft Outlook, Windows Live Mail, and others.
-Also, one of the apps (a malicious Google Chrome extension) is capable of stealing credit card data by recording contents of various input fields filled by victims on various websites, mainly on pages related to online banking.
-This app targets the Boleto payment system too, it is capable of replacing an ID number that is associated with some bank account that should receive the money with an ID of an attacker.
-Besides, it is capable of abusing a legitimate page to generate the payment barcode using the attacker’s account number and putting it instead of the legitimate one.
-Moreover, Mispadu banking Trojan can be used to replace data saved on clipboard with attacker's data.
-To be more precise, cyber criminals can replace a saved cryptocurrency wallet address with their own, which means victims may unknowingly make a transaction to wallet of an attacker.
+The malware can be used to simulate keyboard, mouse actions, take screenshots, record keystrokes, and collect information such as operating system versions, computer names, list of installed computer security programs and banking apps that are commonly used in Latin America.
+Furthermore, Mispadu can update itself through a file that it downloads and executes via Visual Basic Script (VBS).
+A keystroke logging feature allows it to record keys pressed on the keyboard.
+Therefore, it can be used to record login usernames, passwords, and other sensitive information.
+The screenshots might also contain personal details.
+Mispadu is installed with browser apps that it uses to steal credentials saved on browsers such as Google Chrome, Mozilla Firefox, Internet Explorer, and email clients such as Mozilla Thunderbird, Microsoft Outlook, Windows Live Mail, and others.
+One of the apps (a malicious Google Chrome extension) is capable of stealing credit card data by recording the contents of various input fields completed by victims on various websites, mainly those relating to online banking.
+This app targets the Boleto payment system and is capable of replacing ID numbers with one associated with a bank account used to receive funds for an attacker.
+Therefore, a legitimate web page can be misused to generate a payment barcode using the attacker’s account number rather than a legitimate one.
+Furthermore, the Mispadu banking Trojan can be used to replace data saved on the clipboard with attacker's data.
+In this way, cyber criminals can replace a saved cryptocurrency wallet address with their own, and thus victims might inadvertently make payments to the wallet address of an attacker.